openhab/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 Please note the following caveats or limitations

-* the binding does *not* act as Modbus slave (e.g. as Modbus TCP server).
+* The binding does *not* act as Modbus slave (e.g. as Modbus TCP server).
-* the binding does *not* support Modbus RTU over Modbus TCP, also known as "Modbus over TCP/IP" or "Modbus over TCP" or "Modbus RTU/IP", although normal "Modbus TCP" is supported.
-However, there is a workaround: you can use a Virtual Serial Port Server, to emulate a COM Port and Bind it with openHAB using Modbus Serial.
+* The binding *does* support Modbus RTU over Modbus TCP, (also known as "Modbus over TCP/IP" or "Modbus over TCP" or "Modbus RTU/IP"), as well as normal "Modbus TCP".

 ## Background Material